scarletjs/scarlet/README.md

 ## Method Call Lifecycle

-Here is a visual breakdown of a pseudo callstack for the Math.min example above.
+Here is a visual breakdown of a pseudo callstack for the Math.min we saw earlier.

 ```
 -->Math.min(1,2,3) // proxied method is called